 Now only part of what follows was heard on Masters of Scale.
-For this particular episode, they gave me the complete, un-cut version of Brian’s thought experiment.
-So, I hope you enjoy.
+For this particular episode, they gave me the complete, uncut version of Brian’s thought experiment.
+So, I hope you enjoy it.

-So, what would an eight star start check in be.
+So, what would an eight-star check-in be?
 An eight-star check-in, I would land at the airport.
 I would show up and there would be a limousine waiting for me.
-The limousine would be like, know all my preferences.
+The limousine would be, like, know all my preferences.
 It would take me to the house and it would be like a total surprise.
 So, what would a nine-star check-in be?
-A nine-star check in, I would show up to the airport and there’d be a parade in my honor.
-And I would probably have an elephant you know waiting for me as the traditional Indian ceremony.
-I would ride on the elephant and there’d be this parade taking me to the to the house.
+A nine-star check-in, I would show up to the airport and there’d be a parade in my honor.
+And I would probably have an elephant, you know, waiting for me as the traditional Indian ceremony.
+I would ride on the elephant and there’d be this parade taking me to the house.

 SAM ALTMAN: The first thing you have to do is build a product that is so good, people spontaneously want to use it and tell their friends about it.
-And if you can do that you still have to blitz scale but it’s the easy kind it’s you have too much demand.
-The hard kind of blitz scaling is where you try to start scaling up before the product is really great.
+And if you can do that, you still have to blitzscale — but it’s the easy kind if you have too much demand.
+The hard kind of blitzscaling is where you try to start scaling up before the product is really great.
 And then most of your effort in scaling is to generate demand.

-So I think the number one most important insight about how to blitz scale is that the good kind of blitz scaling is when you are not having to generate demand as you go but that you first got the product right.
-And in many of these cases — Stripe, Dropbox, Airbnb — they took a long time to get their product right but they were obsessed with that.
-And then when they did all their effort is “Okay, we have so much demand that without much more effort, we know this is going to keep growing 20, 30 percent a month for years.”
+So I think the number one most important insight about how to blitzscale is that the good kind of blitzscaling is when you are not having to generate demand as you go but that you first got the product right.
+And in many of these cases — Stripe, Dropbox, Airbnb — they took a long time to get their product right, but they were obsessed with that.
+And then when they did all their effort, it was “Okay, we have so much demand that without much more effort, we know this is going to keep growing 20, 30 percent a month for years.”
 That’s a real problem.
 It’s a high-class problem, but it’s still a real problem.
 How do we build that?
-So that is the kind of scaling that works, and it has generated Facebook, Google I mean a lot of it.
+So that is the kind of scaling that works, and it has generated Facebook, Google, I mean a lot of it.
 It’s the same playbook.
-I think the kind of blitz scaling that we have seen go badly is “We have a mediocre product.
-We have raised hundreds of millions of dollars and our VC is beating down our throats to hire more sales people to grow faster.”
+I think the kind of blitzscaling that we have seen go badly is: “We have a mediocre product.
+We have raised hundreds of millions of dollars, and our VC is beating down our throats to hire more salespeople to grow faster.”

 HOFFMAN: Any particular examples?

 ALTMAN: I don’t want to name names.
 There’s so many to pick from.
-Thankfully most them are not YC.
-One thing that is pretty good and again a few exceptions to this, we try to beat that idea out of people at YC and thus most of the mistakes in Silicon Valley of that sort in the last decade have not been ours.
+Thankfully most of them are not YC.
+One thing that is pretty good, and again a few exceptions to this, we try to beat that idea out of people at YC, and thus most of the mistakes in Silicon Valley of that sort in the last decade have not been ours.

-FERRIS: Commandment number four: raise more money than you think you need — potentially a LOT more.
-Now, this is a somewhat controversial point and some venture capitalists, VCs, argue the exact opposite, that you should try to be as lean as possible.
-I think, in fact, the top performing venture capitalists, of which Reid would certainly be one, even if they voice seemingly conflicting opinions, would agree that it’s largely a matter of what you have done before you raise the money.
+FERRIS: Raise more money than you think you need — potentially a LOT more.
+Now, this is a somewhat controversial point, and some venture capitalists, VCs, argue the exact opposite, that you should try to be as lean as possible.
+I think, in fact, the top-performing venture capitalists, of which Reid would certainly be one, even if they voice seemingly conflicting opinions, would agree that it’s largely a matter of what you have done before you raise the money.
 Much to Sam Altman’s point, which is a critical condition.